D-Robotics/rdk_doc_en/docs/toolchain_development/overview.md

 # 9.1 Introduction

-The Horizon Algorithm Toolchain is an algorithm solution developed based on the Horizon processor.
-It can help you quantize floating-point models into fixed-point models and quickly deploy self-developed algorithm models on the Horizon processor.
+The D-Robotics Algorithm Toolchain is an algorithm solution developed based on the D-Robotics processor.
+It can help you quantize floating-point models into fixed-point models and quickly deploy self-developed algorithm models on the D-Robotics processor.

 Currently, most models trained on GPUs are floating-point models, which means that the parameters are stored using the float data type.
-The Horizon BPU architecture processor uses INT8 as the computing precision (the general precision of processors in the industry) and can only run quantized fixed-point models.
+The D-Robotics BPU architecture processor uses INT8 as the computing precision (the general precision of processors in the industry) and can only run quantized fixed-point models.
 The process of converting a trained floating-point model to a fixed-point model is called quantization.
 Depending on whether the quantized parameters need to be adjusted, we can divide the quantization methods into Quantization Aware Training (QAT) and Post-Training Quantization (PTQ).

-The Horizon Algorithm Toolchain mainly uses the Post-Training Quantization (PTQ) method, which only requires using a batch of calibration data to calibrate the trained floating-point model, converting the trained FP32 network directly into a network that performs fixed-point calculations.
+The D-Robotics Algorithm Toolchain mainly uses the Post-Training Quantization (PTQ) method, which only requires using a batch of calibration data to calibrate the trained floating-point model, converting the trained FP32 network directly into a network that performs fixed-point calculations.
 During this process, there is no need to train the original floating-point model, only a few hyperparameters need to be adjusted to complete the quantization process.
 The whole process is simple and fast and has been widely used in edge computing and cloud scenarios.

 ## Instructions for Use

-This section is applicable to developers using the Horizon processor and is used to introduce some instructions for using the Horizon Algorithm Toolchain.
+This section is applicable to developers using the D-Robotics processor and is used to introduce some instructions for using the D-Robotics Algorithm Toolchain.

 ### Instructions for Floating-Point Models (FP32)